 Information Systems at the Nebraska College of Technical Agriculture provides easy access for the large variety of campus users.
-Currently, the campus has three computer labs comprised of PC systems of various speeds.
-All systems are capable of multimedia and are running the Windows.
+Currently, the campus has three main computer labs and a smaller computer lab in each of the three dorms, comprised of PC systems of various speeds.
+All systems are capable of multimedia and are running Windows.

 Networking on campus consists of a 100/1000 Mbps Ethernet network.
 Most locations on campus have access to a “wireless” connection.
 The wireless network is available to all faculty, staff and students on campus with the proper equipment and online registration.
 The network has a high-speed link off campus providing firewalled access to the Internet and Internet2.